Ty France Player Props: Mariners vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 7.7 K/9, the fourth-worst in the league.
+- The Brewers pitching staff is 27th in MLB with a collective 7.7 strikeouts per nine innings.

-- The Brewers have the third-ranked team ERA among all league pitching staffs (2.94).
+- The Brewers' 2.94 team ERA ranks third among all MLB pitching staffs.

-- The Brewers surrender the 10th-fewest home runs in baseball (15 total, 0.9 per game).
+- Brewers pitchers combine to surrender 17 home runs (one per game), the 10th-fewest in the league.

-- Burnes (1-1 with a 5.19 ERA and 14 strikeouts in 17 1/3 innings pitched) gets the start for the Brewers, his fourth of the season.
+- Rea (0-0) gets the starting nod for the Brewers, his second this season.

-- The right-hander last appeared in relief on Sunday, when he threw 2/3 innings against the San Diego Padres while giving up hits.
+- The righty last pitched on Friday against the San Diego Padres, when he tossed 5 2/3 innings, allowing one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.